 Most potters who mix glazes from different brands will use these glazed pieces as decorative rather than functional ware.

 Alternatively, it is possible to get your glaze combination tested to check if it is food safe.
 This process is actually simpler than it sounds.
-You can simply send a sample of your pottery off to this lab recommended by Ceramic Arts Network, for testing
+You can simply send a sample of your pottery off to a lab that specializes in testing pottery glazes.

 How to Mix Different Types of Glaze